Very Very Important Plan for 10 Days Economics Class 12

 (i) Market Economy (ii) Socialist Economy (iii) Mixed Economy

-Five Year Plans – Coomon Goals
+Five Year Plans – Common Goals

 (i) Growth – It refers to increase in country’s capacity to produce the output of goods and services within the country.